 A large light box 1.7m x 1.2m just installed in a private residence above a hallway.
 The thin light sheet which illuminates a fused glass panel has an adjustable dimmer switch.
 This 1970’s design was an adaptation of something the client saw in a French Publishing House in London.
 In the […]

 Butterfly panels installed at Damien Hirsts’ Quay Restaurant overlooking the harbour at Ilfracombe.
 These panels were technically difficult to make as the glass cutting required extra care using diamond tools and were particularly fragile.
 The effect of lightness and flight was, in the end, a success.

-bado cams The last few weeks has seen the making and fitting of a new East Window at All Saints Church, Goodmayers celebrating the Churches Centenary.
-This very colourful design by Henry Shelton symbolises the Holy Trinity (God the Father, Jesus & the Holy Ghost) depicted in just 3 lines. […]
+The last few weeks has seen the making and fitting of a new East Window at All Saints Church, Goodmayers celebrating the Churches Centenary.
+This very colourful design by Henry Shelton symbolises the Holy Trinity (God the Father, Jesus & the Holy Ghost) depicted in just 3 lines.
+The space inside […]

 It has been my privilege to make what was Craigie Aitchisons final design.
 Craigie passed away in 2009 with his blessing to make this window for the Prayer Chapel in St Martins in the Bull Ring.
-It took longer than expected to finally commission the window.
-After making several glass samples […]
+It is both Modern and Traditional in it’s methodological production.
+The unusual dark background adds […]

 More crystal encrusted skull windows for a private house.
 70,000 Swarovsky crystals fixed to painted hand blown glass, this batch of work took 5 months to complete.